wbzyl/rack-codehighlighter/README.markdown

 ## Why I use middleware for syntax highlighting

-Most of the time, I write text in Rails/Sinatra.
+Words, words, words:  highlighting engine/library/framework

+Currently, almost everything what I write is rendered by Ruby on Rails and Sinatra applications.
+To improve the readability of the text,
+I want the code fragments to be colored.

-So extending those rendering engines with syntax highlighting seems the best way to go.
+So extending Rails and Sinatra frameworks with syntax highlighting seems the best way to go.

-The problem is to how to hook up
-To add syntax highlighting feature to Rails, Sinatra?
+The problem is to how to hook up syntax highlighting feature into these frameworks.
+Different solutions for each one framework are needed.
+This is the current practice.

-With Rack based application. we can add to the application pipeline.
+With Rack based application we can add to the application pipeline.

-To include colored source code in your web pages produced by Rails, Sinatra or other Rack application

-To do  syntax highlighting: put your code in, and you get it back colored

-  highlighting engine/library/framework
-  connection
+One solution suffices.

 Current practice is to use helper method which provide